-Harbor Regional Center serves nearly 15,000 people with
+Harbor Regional Center serves over 16,000 people with

 developmental disabilities, and their families, who reside in the

 South Bay, Harbor, Long Beach, and southeast areas of Los Angeles